 OMG!!!
 We just read that someone almost stole our friend Bobby Dog!

-It all happened about 11.30 yesterday morning.
+It all happened at about 11.30 yesterday morning.
 Kim had just got a coffee at Kape Barako and was on the corner of Gayton Road.
-Bobby was off-lead, walking about four or five metres ahead when the man approached him from behind.
+Bobby was off-lead, walking about four or five meters ahead when the man approached him from behind.
 Bobby started growling and barking as he is scared of men.
+Kim thought “Why is my dog growling?
+He’s not aggressive” and turned around to see someone trying to coax her dog away.
 Kim managed to call him back to her.

 When confronted, the man claimed that he was looking for a lost dog, but Kim instinctively knew better – “No way, you are just trying to steal my dog!”
 And proceeded to kick the man around his knee-joint.
 Yes, way to go, Kim!!!